How To Calm A Scared Cat

 How To Tell A Cat’s Age

-A cat is a beloved pet for many people all over the world.
-They are intelligent, affectionate and independent creatures that bring joy to our lives.
+Cats are intelligent, affectionate and independent creatures that bring joy to our lives.
 However, unlike humans, cats cannot tell us their age.
 Plus, many people adopt or rescue cats whose age is unknown.
 Knowing a cat’s age is important for their proper care and to understand their behaviour changes as they get older.

 In this guide, we will discuss different methods on how to tell a cat’s age and what signs to look for in determining their approximate age.
 Plus, we will also provide tips on how to care for cats of different ages.